Term of the Moment

 Definition: memory

-(2) Random access memory (RAM) is the temporary workspace in every computing device (desktop, laptop, smartphone, etc.).
+(2) Random access memory (RAM) is the temporary workspace in every computing device from phones to desktop computers to mainframes.
 All processing takes place in memory, and the interplay between memory, storage and the CPU is how work gets done.

-For desktop and laptop computers, memory capacity typically ranges from 4GB to 64GB (4-64 gigabytes), although large-scale computers can have hundreds of gigabytes, even terabytes.
+For desktop and laptop computers, memory capacity typically ranges from 4GB to 64GB (4-64 gigabytes), although large-scale computers can have hundreds of gigabytes and even terabytes.
+Smartphones and tablets generally have from 2GB to 16GB, although some models have more.

 Memory Does Not Remember, But Flash Does